driusan/lmt/Implementation.md

 4. The ability to redirect a code block into a file (while expanding macros.)

-Since markdown codeblocks will already let you specify the language of the block for syntax highlighting purposes by naming the language after the three backticks, my first thought was to put the file/codeblock name on the same line, after the language name.
+Since markdown codeblocks will already let you specify the language of the block for syntax highlighting purposes by naming the language after the three backticks, we can extend that by adding the file/codeblock name on the same line, after the language name.

 For a convention, we'll say that a string with quotations denotes the name of a code block, and a string without quotations denotes a filename to put the code